RVirmoors/rolypoly/README.md

 open the rolypoly~ overview patch from the `Extras` menu in Max

-demo video coming very soon
+demo video coming very soon!

 ## how does it work?

 see my [demo paper](https://aimc2023.pubpub.org/pub/ud9m40jc) "Finetuning Rolypoly~ 2.0: an expressive drum machine that adapts with every performance" presented at AIMC2023

-i'm also writing a blog covering hands-on specifics
+i'm also preparing a blog covering hands-on specifics

-and a series of [how-to videos](https://youtube.com/playlist?list=PLkr4iJAO7fYSMZM1oYECK5GKXrWN6zdq1)
+and a series of [how-to videos](https://youtube.com/playlist?list=PLkr4iJAO7fYSMZM1oYECK5GKXrWN6zdq1) on related topics

 ![Animated workflow diagram](_assets/workflow.gif)